All Articles

 What did I keep trying to push through?

-If the feeling is more immediate and body driven, you may also want to read Preveal's guide to the feeling of impending doom.
+If the emotional tone remains hard to name, you may also want to explore how body signals and emotions can connect.
 This article is focused on delayed recognition: the moment you realize the body may have been signaling before you knew what to call it.

-How Preveal Helps You Trace the Signal Back
+How Does Preveal Help Trace the Signal Back?

 Preveal does not ask you to perfectly name the feeling first.
 It starts with what the body is showing.
 Then it helps you slow down the emotional tone and connect it with life context.